dzenbot/DZNEmptyDataSet/README.md

 * Background color customisation.
 * Allows tap gesture on the whole tableview rectangle (useful for resigning first responder or similar actions).
 * For more advanced customisation, it allows a custom view.
+* Compatible with Storyboard.
-* iPhone (3.5" & 4") and iPad support. iOS7 compatible only.
+* iPhone (3.5" & 4") and iPad support. iOS7 & iOS8 compatible.
 * ARC & 64bits support.
 * **App Store ready**